VinceGabriel/VinceGabriel/README.md

-*Hey there!👋
+*Hey there!👋*

 I’m **Gabriel Avila**, a future Computer Engineering graduate with a focus on Human-Computer Interaction.

-If I get a cool idea, I’ll work on it until I bring it to life!
+I’m passionate about bridging the gap between technology and users to create intuitive and impactful digital experiences.

-Currently learning C++, C, C#, and Python to strengthen my skills for the future.
+Currently, I’m sharpening my skills in **C++, C, C#,** and Python while diving deep into HCI concepts.
+My goal is to design systems that make technology more accessible and user-friendly.

-**Fun Facts:**
+*Fun Facts:*

-My track elective is: **Human-Computer Interaction**
+* My track elective is Human-Computer Interaction

-Passionate about problem-solving and tech
+* Always excited to tackle new coding challenges

-Hobbies: **Coding, gaming, exploring new technologies**
+* Hobbies: Coding, gaming, exploring new tech, and experimenting with UX/UI designs